 Basic skills in all three areas are assessed using placement tests, which are required of all new college students.
 Students who do not achieve satisfactory placement test scores will be required to complete prescribed developmental courses before enrolling in credit courses.

 Some placement test prerequisites for course enrollment are waived for students who:

 - Already hold a U.S. college degree (associate degree or higher)

 - Have sufficiently high SAT or ACT scores

 - Have previously completed 12 or more credits of college-level courses having substantially equivalent skills requirements

 - Have background or work experience, which, in the judgment of the appropriate dean or designee, indicates a reasonable capability for success in the course(s) in question

 All new students and those who transfer in fewer than 12 credits are required to complete PAS-1000 Planning for Academic Success: First Year Experience (1 credit).
 Planning for Academic Success (3 credits) may be substituted for PAS-1000.
+First Year Experience courses from other institutions are not transferrable to Prince George’s Community College.
 For more information about PAS-1000 see Course Descriptions .